Our Frequently Asked Questions page is the quickest way to find answers to many of the questions that are normally asked by our suppliers.

 ANSWER: The review frequency should be determined and mutually agreed in writing with your Hess Contract Manager.

 Question: How should suppliers manage third party charges that are reimbursable under contract?

 ANSWER: Third party charges should be captured in the pricebook where possible.
 Work with your third party suppliers to determine rates upfront where possible.
 If the charges are unknown, the supplier will need to provide supporting documentation to verify charges.

 Blanket Purchase Orders

 ANSWER: SAP is our system for all business transactions including payments.
-A Blanket Purchase Order is a requirement of SAP and serves as a mechanism for processing invoices and receipting.
+A Blanket Purchase Order (47xxxxxxxx) may be a requirement for the appropriate buying channels and serves as a mechanism for processing invoices and receipting.

 Question: How does Hess distribute BPOs to the supplier?